What Is Epilepsy?

 - The batteries wear out after 5 to 10 years and need to be removed and replaced by a simple surgical procedure.

-VNS is FDA-approved for people with partial epilepsy and those whose seizures are not helped by medication.
-According to the most recent guidelines from the American Academy of Neurology, there is weak evidence that VNS may help as added therapy for children with Lennox-Gastaut syndrome, and children and adults with generalized or partial epilepsy.
+VNS is FDA-approved for people with focal epilepsy and those whose seizures are not helped by medication.
+According to the most recent guidelines from the American Academy of Neurology, there is weak evidence that VNS may help as added therapy for children with Lennox-Gastaut syndrome, and children and adults with generalized or focal epilepsy.
 There is also weak evidence that VNS may possibly help improve depression and mood problems in people with epilepsy.

 VNS can help reduce seizure frequency and how long seizures last.
 For side effects, VNS can cause shortness of breath, hoarseness, sore throat, coughing, ear and throat pain, or nausea and vomiting.
 These side effects can be reduced or eliminated by reducing the intensity of stimulation.